IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Let's assume you want to invoke the `hello` action you have created earlier as soon as something changes in a particular *Github* repository.

 First, select the `hello` action.
-Next, click the `Automate This Action` button at the bottom right of the screen.
+Next, click the `Automate this Action` button at the bottom right of the screen.
 Next, click the `Github` icon.
 Then, click the `New Trigger` icon.